bonomani/devmon/docs/GRAPHING.md

 At present, most `if_load` tests support this method, and the `compaq-server`, `cisco-6509`, and `dell-poweredge` templates support it for the 'temp' test.

-## Using Hobbit Features from Devmon
+## Using Xymon Features from Devmon
-For specific tests, Hobbit already parses information supplied in specific formats (typically from old BigBrother extensions).
-You can (ab)use this support to have Hobbit graph values from your own templates.
+For specific tests, Xymon already parses information supplied in specific formats.
+You can (ab)use this support to have Xymon graph values from your own templates.

 ### The 'CPU' Test
 On any device, you would like to graph CPU.